It can make a big difference where you get your Chinchilla.

 After going through the process and frustration myself, here’s what I can tell you on this topic.

-So, does PetSmart sell chinchillas?
 Yes, PetSmart sells chinchillas.
-PetSmart will not have a large selection of chinchillas available at any given time, and the chinchillas cost $150.00 if adopted from PetSmart.
+But they do not have a large selection of chinchillas available at any given time, and the chinchillas cost around $150.00 if adopted from PetSmart.

 If you are anything like me, that answer only provided you with about 20% of the information you want to know.